 Generally speaking, you will want a professional to inspect, maintain, and fix your water heater, unless it's something very basic like the pilot light needing to be relit.

 7. Low Water Pressure

-Low water pressure can be caused by leaking pipes that have become broken, worn, or corroded over time.
-More often than not, it's caused by a build-up of sediment and mineral deposits on aerators.
+If it's low water pressure in a shower that's the issue, more often than not it's caused by a build-up of sediment and mineral deposits on aerators.
 You can soak the aerator in vinegar to clean it.
-If it's the shower that's the problem, then you need to either soak the showerhead in vinegar, or simply replace it.
+If it's the shower that's the problem, then you need to either soak the showerhead in vinegar or simply replace it.

 8. Jammed Garbage Disposal